Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Without sufficient vitamin A, the nostril lining will dry, and secretions will accumulate in the mouth.
 This build-up becomes thick and crusty, making breathing more challenging.

-Vitamin A is essential for good reproductive health, especially in egg-laying females.
+Vitamin A is essential for good reproductive health in gravid females.

 Vitamin K